 Pulling the weeds in your law firm lawn or garden

-But all of a sudden, one day a weed can find its way into the law firm.
+But all of a sudden, one day, a weed can find its way into the law firm.
 You might be busy.
-You might have others matters in which to attend.
+You might have other matters to attend to.
 So, you put off pulling that figurative weed for another day.
 Days or weeks can then pass.
-All of a sudden, you look at the law firm and things have quickly taken a turn for the worse.
+All of a sudden, you look at the law firm, and things have quickly taken a turn for the worse.
 Sometimes, it can become so bad that it requires more serious intervention.

 This is why it is important to regularly attend to your law firm like you would your lawn or garden.
 Below are some examples of where the weeds might be forming: